BarborosT/Limits-and-Continuity/Limits-and-Continuity.md

 When x approaches the value "a" in the x axis, the function f(x) approaches "L" in the y axis.
 In this graph I drawed a big pink hole at the point (a,L).
 I do this because we don't necessarily know the value of function f at x=a.

-Let's turn to the graph of a function whose expression we know:
+Now let's look at the graph of a function that we know:

 ![alt text](/Limit%20img/img2.png)